-Create and configure a smart process
+Create and configure your SPA

 Select the Empty SPA template to set up the parameters you want.